Travertino Romano

 Quarried at Tivoli, Italy.
 Imported directly from Antolini and the Tivoli quarry consortium.

 Travertino Romano is a sedimentary limestone laid down by carbonate-rich mineral springs over thousands of years.
-The stone reads warmer and softer than marble — ivory, sand, the occasional band of rust or grey — with the natural voids that have defined Roman architecture for two millennia.
+The stone reads warmer and softer than marble — ivory, sand, the occasional band of rust or gray — with the natural voids that have defined Roman architecture for two millennia.

 Royal Stone stocks Travertino Romano Classico (the warm ivory benchmark), Navona (creamy, vein-cut), Silver and Titanium (cool greys, modern), and the Antolini Travertino Lux collection for leathered and bush-hammered finishes.
 Vein cut for architectural striations on walls and fireplaces; cross cut for the cloudy traditional pattern.